Big developments bring big questions. If you don’t see the answer to your question here, send it to us and we’ll add it to the list below.

 TRANSPORTATION IN CHATHAM PARK

-Chatham County’s transit system includes routs that will run through Chatham Park as homes and roadways are built.
+Chatham County’s transit system includes routes that will run through Chatham Park as homes and roadways are built.

 Yes.
-All roads in Chatham Park will be bicycle friendly, and all of Chatham Park will be connected by trails and greenways.
+Roads in Chatham Park will be bicycle friendly, Chatham Park will be connected by trails and greenways.

-Construction on this road will begin this summer and will be completed summer of 2017.
+Construction on this road was completed in 2017.
 The interchanges and ramps for Highway 64 are planned to be completed in 2018/early 2019.

 Chatham Park will conduct traffic studies to determine the need for road widening and additional turn lanes in each area.